Find out how often to feed baby at night and what night feeding schedule should like when using Babywise.

-Brayden: We didn’t start until 9 weeks old, so no need to follow the rule.
-I will say, however, that as you might expect, feedings were sporadic at night until we did Babywise, and nursings sometimes went more than 5 hours.
+Brayden: We didn’t start Babywise until 9 weeks old, so no need to follow the rule.
+I will say, however, that as you might expect, feedings were sporadic at night until we did Babywise, and nursings sometimes went more than 5 hours in the day AND night.
 We breastfed until a year with no supply issues.
-He started STTN at 6 months old.
+He started sleeping through the night (STTN) at 6 months old.

 Kaitlyn: I followed the rule.
 We breastfed until a year with no supply issues.
 She STTN consistently around 3-4 months old.

 McKenna: I followed the rule, and had to wake her at 5 hours every night.
 We breastfed to a year with no supply issues.
-She STTN consistently around 2-3 months, but once she reached 5 weeks and I stopped waking her, she woke like clockwork at at that 5 hours for a while–which was frustrating.
+She STTN consistently around 2-3 months, but once she reached 5 weeks and I stopped waking her, she woke like clockwork at that 5 hours for a while–which was frustrating.
 I had to wonder if sleeping would have been better without waking her–but there is no knowing how milk supply would have gone.

 Brinley: I followed the rule and had to wake her at night.
 She didn’t get “stuck” like McKenna did once we hit 6 weeks old.
 She slept through the night at 8 weeks old.
 We breastfed to one year old with no supply issues.

 Dreamfeed Helps Night Sleep